 But we bob along merrily, sometimes through territories where ethnic and religious rivalries still simmer.
-In Vukovar, eastern Croatia, we are shown smashed buildings that are the legacy of the siege in 1991 when 12,000 Serbian shells and rockets rained down for 87 days; 36,000 Serbs against 1,800 lightly armed Croats, we're told.
-The buildings look as if the war was yesterday.
+In Vukovar, eastern Croatia, we are shown smashed

-There's a field of 938 white commemorative crosses at a mass grave and a barn "memorial" for the 261 people massacred in it after being marched here from the community hospital.
+There's a field of 938 white commemorative crosses at a mass grave and a barn "memorial" for the 26l people massacred in it after being marched here from the community hospital.
+Near by, mines are being cleared. ople still jump when they hear an air-

-Near by, mines are being cleared.
 "People still jump when they hear an airplane," says Domagoj Butkovic, a local.